edubart/nelua-lang/docs/pages/overview.md

 ### Implicit type conversion

 Some types can be implicitly converted.
-For example, any arithmetic type can be converted to any other arithmetic type:
+For example, any scalar type can be converted to any other scalar type:

 ```nelua
 local i: integer = 1